neoski/youtube-music-player/README.md

 1. Add youtube API `<script src="https://www.youtube.com/iframe_api"></script>` in your `index.html`.

-2. `npm install youtube-music-player --save` in the root of your application
+2. Run `npm install youtube-music-player --save` in the root of your application

 3. `import { YoutubeMusicPlayerModule } from 'youtube-music-player';` in your module